Sifchain/sifnode/docs/tutorials/commission.md

 sifnoded tx gov vote 1 yes --from sif --chain-id localnet --keyring-backend test -y --broadcast-mode block
 ```

-The node will have a consensus failure when it reaches the "upgrade-height"
+The node will have a consensus failure when it reaches the `upgrade-height` set in the upgrade proposal.
+Hit `ctrl-c` to kill the stuck node.

-9. Checkout the release with the min-commission upgrade handler
+9. Checkout the release with the min-commission upgrade handler:

 ```
 git checkout v0.13.6